 You can easily find thinly sliced pork belly in Korean markets.
 The thickness varies from paper thin (or shaved) slices to about 1/4 to 1/2-inch thick ones.
-I usually get my pork belly from a Korean butcher shop.
-Their cut is pretty thick, which we like.

 At home, we use a portable gas grill or electric grill to cook at the table, or we fire up the grill outside.
 Traditionally, grilling is done over wood charcoal (sootbul, 숯불), which is considered the best heat source for Korean grilling and used by many good Korean BBQ restaurants.

 Korean table grills usually have a hole for the fat to drain off to a drip pan or a plate.
 If using a regular pan, you will need to use a paper towel to soak up the fat so it doesn’t smoke.

 Lettuce wraps are a must!
 We also love kkaennip (perilla leaves) as wraps.
 The unique flavor of kkaennip pairs deliciously with samgyupsal.

 Dip a piece of cooked meat in the sesame oil sauce made with salt, pepper and sesame oil.
 Then, wrap it in a lettuce leaf with a dollop of ssamjang and pa muchim (scallion salad) or simply sliced scallions.

 As is the case with bossam, saewujeot (새우젓), fermented salted shrimp, is always delicious with pork.

 - 1 pound sliced fresh pork belly (samgyupsal, 삼겹살)

 - 3 - 4 scallions, thinly sliced (or pa muchim)